We would like to welcome you to the Max Delbrück Center for Molecular Medicine (MDC) in Berlin Buch.

 Children will also be noted down on the tax card.
 You may either receive an allowance (Kindergeld) for your children or you are granted a certain sum, which is exempt from taxes (Kinderfreibetrag).
 The tax office will check which solution is more profiting for you when you hand in your tax declaration at the end of the year.

-The sum exempt from tax is € 7,248.00 per year per child for single parents and € 3,624.00 for married couples (each).
-The amount of child allowance is € 190.00 per child per month for families with up to two children.
-For larger families, the amount of child allowance will be up to € 221.00, starting with the fourth child.
+The sum exempt from tax is € 7,428.00 per year per child for single parents and € 3,714.00 for married couples (each).
+The amount of child allowance is € 194.00 per child per month for families with up to two children.
+For larger families, the amount of child allowance will be up to € 225.00, starting with the fourth child.
 Foreigners living in Germany with their children and with a “Niederlassungserlaubnis” or “Aufenthaltserlaubnis” according to §§ 7, 17, 18, 19 or 20 of the Aufenthaltsgesetz and EU, EWR and Swiss citizens are entitled to this allowance as well.
-You have to apply for the child allowance at the family pay-office (Familienkasse) of the local job center (Arbeitsamt) or at the personnel department of MDC.
+You have to apply for the child allowance at the family pay-office (Familienkasse) of the local job center (Arbeitsamt)

 The German tax laws are fairly complicated and difficult to understand.
 It might therefore be a good idea to buy a guide for tax regulations or (in special cases) to consult an accountant (Steuerberater) whose fee can amount to € 200,00 or more.
 Search for at: